philopon/purescript-kefir/docs/FRP/Kefir.md

     call2Eff :: forall e o a b r.
 Fn4 String o a b (Eff e r)

+    emit :: forall e a.
+Emitter a -> a -> EffKefir e Unit

     emitter :: forall e a.
 EffKefir e (Emitter a)

+    end :: forall e a.
+Emitter a -> EffKefir e Unit

     execute :: forall a. a -> a

+    fromBinder :: forall e a.
+(Emitter a -> EffKefir e (EffKefir e Unit)) -> EffKefir e (Stream a)

     fromCallback :: forall e a. ((a -> EffKefir e Unit) -> EffKefir e Unit) -> EffKefir e (Stream a)